hrmainland/Song-Day/README.md

 3. Make your changes
 4. Submit a pull request

-## License

-[License information to be added]

 ## Contact

-For questions or support, please [contact information to be added].
+For questions or support, please email hrrmainland@gmail.com